Lingsson/FrogOS/README.md

 ## Disclaimer

-This project is intended for education, hardware experimentation, and testing on systems you own or are authorized to use.
-Users are responsible for complying with all applicable laws, regulations, and policies.
+This project is intended for education, hardware experimentation, and testing on devices you own or are explicitly authorized to use.

 FrogOS includes HID and automation features that can simulate keyboard and mouse input.

-These features should only be used on devices you own or have explicit permission to test.
+Users are responsible for complying with all applicable laws and regulations.